nextcloud/files_rightclick/README.md

 - [ ] Backport to NC 12

 # Changelogs
+### v0.8.4
+- Rerouting as suggested by @zorn
+- Bugs fixed:
+    - Bad delimiter selection
+    - Submenus went out of the screen
+    - Submenus was not deleted (at the end, unnecessary use of memory)

 ### v0.8.3
 - Add a copy function (text instead of an onClick function)
 - Add WebDAV link copy option https://github.com/NastuzziSamy/files_rightclick/issues/15